-Tague, a Democrat, was the representative for Massachusetts's 10th congressional district from 1923 to 1925.
+Tague was the representative for Massachusetts’s 10th congressional district and was a Democrat.
+He served from 1923 to 1925.

 From Dec 1915 to Mar 1925, Tague missed 436 of 1,196 roll call votes, which is 36.5%.
 This is much worse than the median of 19.6% among the lifetime records of representatives serving in Mar 1925.
 The chart below reports missed votes over time.